 Read our full guide to finding and taking advantage of mistake fares!

-Put Your Points and Miles to Use
+3. Book Using Your Points and Miles to Get Cheap Business Class Flights

 But redeeming for business and first class seats are where using points and miles really shines.
 It's the best way to get outsized value, as these tickets typically are triple or quadruple the costs of flying economy – but not triple or quadruple the miles.
 And using points is the easiest and most cost-effective way, by far, to secure yourself a seat in business class … no matter where you want to go.

 Between the hundreds of airlines with business class seats, their individual mileage programs, and airline alliances and partnerships that allow you to use one airlines' miles to book flights on another carrier, there are not hundreds but thousands of ways to book business class tickets using miles.
 But some are better than others.